 Edixa Reflex D 35mm slr camera

-This is another Edixa 35mm slr camera which is very similar in appearance to the other Edixa models in my collection.
+This is another Edixa 35mm slr camera, the Edixa Reflex D, which is very similar in appearance to the other Edixa models in my collection.
 One thing that is a bit different from those cameras however is the method by which I acquired it.
 Normally I buy my vintage cameras from eBay, but this one was bought from another secondhand site called preloved.co.uk.

 I found it by doing a search on the site for edixa and this camera came up.
 I offered the owner £15, which was accepted, and it was delivered a few days later.